hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 name: nomad-chapter-7-ACL-policies-2
 class: col-2
 # ACL Policies
-.left-column[

 .small[
 * Default = Deny/Whitelist.
 * No permissions by default.
 * Policies allow a set of capabilities or actions.
-]]

-.right-column[
+]

 .small[
-**For Example:**

-a "readonly" policy might only grant the ability to list and inspect running jobs, but not to submit new ones.
+* For Example: a "readonly" policy might only grant the ability to list and inspect running jobs, but not to submit new ones.
-]]
+]
 ???

 ---
 name: nomad-chapter-7-ACL-policies-3
 # ACL Policies
 .small[
-## Standard Tokens
-* A client ACL token can be associated with multiple policies.
-* A request is allowed if any of the associated policies grant the capability.

-## Management tokens
-* Cannot be associated with policies.
-* They are granted all capabilities.
-]
----
-name: nomad-chapter-7-ACL-policies-4
-# ACL Policies
-.small[
-A special `anonymous` policy can be defined for **anonymous** requests.
+* A special `anonymous` policy can be defined for **anonymous** requests.
   * Defines capabilities for **anonymous** requests.
   * By default there is no `anonymous` policy

-An anonymous request is a request made to Nomad without the `X-Nomad-Token` header specified.
+* An anonymous request is a request made to Nomad without the `X-Nomad-Token` header specified.

+* The Nomad UI uses the anonymous policy unless an ACL is set for it.

 ]